 Wish I could be more help!
-I know a couple of other good sources but I believe they are American brands that I’m unsure you have in France.posted over 1 year ago
+I know a couple of other good sources but I believe they are American brands that I’m unsure you have in France.posted almost 2 years ago

 Many designers have additional sizes online.
-For example, many Free People pants are made and available with an extra long inseam.posted over 1 year ago
+For example, many Free People pants are made and available with an extra long inseam.posted almost 2 years ago

 Actually, I have almost the same height as you, but I don’t have this problem.I always find clothes for me in Bershka, ZARA, H&M or New Yorker.
 Maybe I’m just lucky!